 Insurers have called on the federal government to provide flexibility to provinces and territories to maintain virtual care services that are enabling complementary access to care for the millions of Canadians in every region, including millions without a primary care provider.
-We encourage the Northwest Territories to advocate to the federal government to continue to permit virtual primary care services (including doctors and nurse practitioners) through benefit plans.
+We encourage the Northwest Territories to advocate to the federal government to continue to permit virtual primary care services for Canadians, including employer funded virtual care.

-Support for cultrually approriate mental wellness
+Support for culturally appropriate mental wellness